digital-work-lab/open-source-project/docs/teaching_notes.md

 TODO: reminder: by now, you should have a code skeleton, should be able to retrieve records from the api - make an appointment if you don't.

-VC post (08.05.24)
+VC post (10.11.24)
-Reminder for merge: 08.05. (linking to resources)
+Reminder for merge: 10.11. (linking to resources)

 > Liebe Studierende,
 >
 > hier noch eine Erinnerung an den Merge, den Sie bis zum 10.
-Mai durch führen sollen.
+November durch führen sollen.
 >
 > Dieser Merge und Ihre Erfahrung (Schwierigkeiten oder ähnliches) sind wichtig, um die Best Practice Session am 15.
 Mai bestmöglichst gestalten zu können.
 >